 Course Description

-This course is intended to have the student enhance their decision-making skills relating to business risk management.
-This course will have the student further investigate tools available to their business that would be effective in reducing potential risk for their operation.
+This course enhances the student’s decision-making skills relating to business risk management.
+The student will further investigate tools available to their business that would be effective in reducing potential risk for their operation.
 Emphasis will be placed on having the student research risk management options that will meet their business, family, and personal needs.

 Course Outline